 Then the whole process starts again.

-Lufenuron used to be the active ingredient in Program monthly flea pills.
-This was a first of it's kind oral medication designed to control fleas.
+Lufenuron used to be the active ingredient in monthly flea pills.
+This was the first kind of oral medication designed to control fleas.

 The medicine (which also came in liquid form) would not treat live fleas, however.
-It was designed to control the fleas buy making their eggs non viable.
-So living fleas would go through their life cycle but not be able to produce more fleas.
+It was designed to control the fleas by making their eggs nonviable.
+So living fleas would go through their life cycle but they would not be able to produce more fleas.